GSto/digital-garden/index.md

 </p>

 ## Hi, I'm Glenn Stovall
-I’m an engineer recently turned engineering manager.
-I’ve been writing & building online for nearly 15 years.
+I’m a software engineer turned engineering manager.
+I’ve been writing & building online for 15 years.

 I believe there’s no greater joy in life than putting all of yourself into building products that help others.
 To that end, I’ve been working on a [book on product thinking for engineers](https://www.statetransition.co/p/why-im-writing-a-book-for-engineers).

-I believe one way to do this is to embody a spirit of play in everything you do.
+I think you should embody a spirit of play in everything you do.
 [Play is serious business](https://www.statetransition.co/p/play-is-serious-business).

-Lately I’ve been curious about how AI can be leveraged for writing to enhance human creativity instead of drowning it in slop.
+I practice East Coast kindness over West Coast niceness.

+I act knowing there is no need to rush and no time to waste.

+Lately, I’m exploring how we can leverage LLMs in writing and coding, getting the best of the advantages without the slop.

-I've also been curious about the ideas of agency, how we can [stop overthinking and get things done](https://www.statetransition.co/p/my-leeroy-jenkins-year), figure out what we want, and get out of our own way.
+I love to help people [stop overthinking](https://www.statetransition.co/p/my-leeroy-jenkins-year), figure out what we want, and get out of our own way.

 In 2022 I started a blog exploring the navigating changing states of the world.
 Here are some my best posts: